hove-io/navitia_sdk_docs/aroundme/ios/getting_started.md

 ### How to configure Data?

-Follow one of the steps below:\
+Follow one of the steps below:

 - Using JSON file

-The JSON file should be added to the `assets` folder of your project.
+The JSON file should be added to the main bundle of your project.
-Please check the example below to know more about the structure of the configuration JSON file
+Please check the example below to know more about the structure of the configuration JSON file:

 ```json
     {